zdravkov/kendo-docs/api/dataviz/geometry/point.md

 ### max

-Returns a new Point with the maximum x and y coordinates of all supplied Point instances.
+Returns a new Point with the maximum x and y coordinates of all Point arguments.

 #### Returns